 HubSpot Surveys vs Google Forms: Which is Best for Your Business?

-HubSpot Surveys and Google Forms allow users to create and distribute surveys, but there are some key differences.
+HubSpot Surveys and Google Forms allow users to create and distribute surveys, but some key differences exist.
 For users trying to determine which survey method is best for them, we've broken down the key differences between the two platforms.

 Business Applications of Surveys